-- 1. Replacement of the Computerized Criminal History System - 2.
-Replacement of the criminal investigative reporting interface with the Law Enforcement Activity Management System (LEAMS). - 3.
-Development of the Virginia Intelligence Management System (VIMS). - 4.
-Development of a Mobile Identification Interface within the Automated Fingerprint Identification System.
+- 1. Replacement of the Computerized Criminal History System Complete. - 2.
+Replacement of the criminal investigative reporting interface with the Law Enforcement Activity Management System (LEAMS).
+Complete - 3.
+Development of the Virginia Intelligence Management System (VIMS).
+Complete - 4.
+VSP continues to make good progress to reduce their dependency on Legacy technologies (Human Resources, IBR and Evidence).